Ferdi265/baestatement/README.md

 - `bae-dump`: Dump BankAustria e-Statement PDFs as Python expression.
 - `bae-csv`: Convert BankAustria e-Statement PDFs to CSV.

+Small proof-of-concept library and tools for working with BankAustria e-Statement PDFs.

-Future versions will support more formats, categorization, filtering, etc...
+Future versions will potentially support more formats, categorization, filtering, etc..., if I ever get to expanding this.